Abram’s Call

 Image by Kilian Karger from Unsplash

 When Abram traveled to Canaan, he left his brother Nahor and the rest of his father’s household behind in Harran.
-However, he took his own household with him, including his wife, Sarai, and his adopted heir, Lot.16 But it seems that Abram was already fairly wealthy and influential as he had a sizable number of other people who followed him.
+However, he took his own household with him, including his wife, Sarai, and his adopted heir, Lot.16 But it seems Abram was already fairly wealthy and influential as he had a sizable number of other people who followed him.
 Since Abram and Sarai had no children, there is some debate over who these people were.

 The most common belief is that they were slaves that Abram bought in Harran.17 But the Hebrew word nephesh refers to people in general, not necessarily slaves.
 Others suggest that they were religious converts who wanted to follow Yahweh.18 But this overspiritualizes a passage that focuses on Abram’s obedience, not his preaching skills.